Mega user guide

 If mapping fails, refer to the Mapping failure handling guide.

-After verifying mapping results, you need to add the Mega Block map to the localization database before use.
-Detailed steps:
+After verifying that the mapping results are correct, you need to add the Mega Block map to the localization database before it can be used.
+The detailed steps are as follows:

 Tip